KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_introlocationintelligence.rst

 Map menu configuration
 ~~~~~~~~~~~~~~~~~~~~~~

 Through the **Map menu configuration** panel the user can desides to enable or disable some available functions and features, like the legend, the distance calculator and so on.
-See :numref:`mapmenuconfig` to have a glimpse at the available items.
+See next figure to have a glimpse at the available items.

 .. _mapmenuconfig:
 .. figure:: media/image369.png